 Better Migration Management

 The Ultimate direct beneficiaries will be aspiring and actual smuggled migrants, victims of trafficking, returnees and other vulnerable groups such as children and women.
 It also includes local governments, task forces, law enforcement representatives, as well as the private sector and civil society organizations active in the target areas.
-The indirect beneficiaries will be families of the actual smuggled migrants, victims of trafficking and other vulnerable groups.
+The indirect beneficiaries will be families of the actually smuggled migrants, victims of trafficking and other vulnerable groups.

 This BMM support project essentially represents an innovative and comprehensive response to improve migration management, and in particular to address the trafficking and smuggling of migrants from Ethiopia particularly in selected high illegal migration transit way outs of Ethiopia.

 The overall objective of the project is to support the implementation of Better Migration Management and in particular to address the trafficking and smuggling of migrants.
-The objective will contribute to strengthening resilience of communities and in particular the most vulnerable, as well as refugees and displaced people and improved migration management in countries of origin and transit.
+The objective will contribute to strengthening the resilience of communities and in particular the most vulnerable, as well as refugees and displaced people and improved migration management in countries of origin and transit.

 Learn more about BMM